 How is therapy different than talking to my friends?

 Talking with friends and family is great way to maintain and build your support system.
-Your suppot system can be instrumental in helping you through some of life’s most difficult times.
+Your support system can be instrumental in helping you through some of life’s most difficult times.
 However, speaking with loved ones is not the same as talking to a professional counselor.
 Counselors are professionals with specialized training in helping people who are encountering difficulties in their lives.
 They can also provide an “outside”, objective perspective that is different than what your friends can provide.
-Also, sometimes people worry that if they talk with their friends about their problems that they will be a downer or that their friends will treat them differently.
+Also, sometimes people worry that if they talk with their friends about their problems that they will be a burden or that their friends will treat them differently.
 Since a counselor is a professional whose job it is to help you, hopefully you will feel more comfortable being open about your problems, which will make it easier to get effective help.

 How can therapy help?